AhsanSarwar45/moseeqi-daw/README.md

 # Moseeqi DAW

 An online digital audio workstation that I have been developing as a hobby project.
-Currently, it is not in a usable state, as features like saving, loading, and exporting have not implemented yet.
+Currently, it is in a semi-usable state, as features like exporting have not been implemented yet.

 Try the [web app](https://moseeqi-daw.vercel.app) (Not supported on mobile devices yet).